iamakshatjain/Innovacer_entry_management_system/README.md

 - Youtube Video :
 - React app (Client Side) : [http://innovems.herokuapp.com/](http://innovems.herokuapp.com/)
 - API (Server Side) : [https://innov-api.herokuapp.com/](https://innov-api.herokuapp.com/)
+**Note :** Heroku uses shared dynos that may sleep at times for shared and free accounts.
+The deployed apps above uses the free account.
+Hence it may sometimes take a little of time to wake up the server and display the app on browser, it may also give `Application error` at times, try refreshing the page and it would work fine.

 ### Assumptions
- -  The software is being made to be used in a screen at the reception desk of the organisation and not in mobile devices of visitors.
+ -  The software is being made to be used in a kiosk at the reception desk of the organisation and not in mobile devices of visitors.
 	 -	Hence he must have no access to data other than his own.
 	-	Hence there is also no need for authentication.
 	 -	The user Interface must be as user friendly and simple as possible.